By Damien Dykman

 The "Courage in Sports Awards" is an annual one hour program that will air nationally on CBS November 14th at 2pm PST and 5pm EST. The show will honor and profile athletes who have demonstrated exceptional courage, character, and perseverance in the face of great challenges in order to succeed in their chosen sport.

 Past honorees have included professional athletes like former Olympic gold medalist Muhammad Ali, 7-time Tour de France winner Lance Armstrong, and current MLB All-Star Josh Hamilton.
-But, the heart of the program lies in the stories that Team ILL Visionoften pass us by and go untold each year.
+But, the heart of the program lies in the stories that often pass us by and go untold each year.
 From individual athletes and coaches, to teams and organizations, these unique stories possess the rare ability to inspire hope in ways that few others can.

 We hope you enjoy the show!